canadalearningcode/klc-webmaking-with-html-css/README.md

 * Update the slides (in a text editor):
     * Insert the network info (Slide 1)
-    * Edit the facilitator info with your photo and details (Slide 2 and 50)
+    * Edit the facilitator info with your photo and details (Slide 2 and 51)

 1 Day to Go

-* Print Facilitator Guide, TAG puzzle sheets, and Solution Sheets to bring to the workshop.
+* Print Facilitator Guide, TAG puzzle sheets, and STEPS Solution Sheets to bring to the workshop.

 ## During the Workshsop
 * Have Facilitator Guide accessible throughout the workshop, follow along in the guide for support.